Frequently Asked Questions

 Our rye sourdough is a good place to start as rye naturally contains less gluten than wheat.

-All our bread is vegan with the exception of the Cheese and Jalapeño bagel and the brioche.
+All our bread is vegan with the exception of the Cheese and Jalapeño roll and the brioche.

 Our pastries are not vegan however (they all contain butter and/or egg).